-By far the most heavily used personal finance smartphone app is the Mint.com mobile app.
-Also available for iPhones, this free-to-use application syncs with your mint.com account.
-With real time access to all of your financial account information in one place, it can prove very useful for on-the-spot budgeting decision making, date of purchase lookup, and alerts to pay your bills on time.
+One of the most heavily used personal finance smartphone apps is the Mint.com app (iPhone & Android).
+This free-to-use application syncs with your mint.com account.
+With real time access to all of your financial account information in one place, custom goal creation, credit monitoring, and more.
+Mint is very useful for on-the-spot budgeting decision making, date of purchase lookup, and alerts to pay your bills on time.

-Simply start Gas Buddy, and the app will geo-locate you and sync up with a database that will spit out the gas prices of local gas stations.
+Simply start Gas Buddy (iPhone and Android), and the app will geo-locate you (with your permission) and sync up with a database that will spit out the gas prices of local gas stations, as notified by other Gas Buddy users recently.
 Select the one you like and use your phone as a GPS navigation to be directed to the station.
-This app, now also available for iPhone is especially handy when you don’t know where the next gas station is when traveling and trying to decide whether you should get off on this exit, or wait for the next.
+This app is especially handy when you don’t know where the next gas station is when traveling and trying to decide whether you should get off on this exit, or wait for the next.

-OurGroceries (Android) and iPhone) is no ordinary grocery list.
+OurGroceries (iPhone and Android) is no ordinary grocery list.
 You can sync lists with other users so that if, lets say, your husband or wife remembers while at work that you are out of Bell’s Oberon beer, they can add it to the list and it will auto-sync with your shared list (thus avoiding multiple trips to the store).

 But one of the best money-saving features is that you can save your list for different stores.
 I highlighted making unique lists for each store you visit as one of the 4 keys to saving money on food and groceries without sacrifice.
 This app can help you do just that.

-The Smart Receipts Android app (iPhone here) allows you to take photos, create .pdf’s and monthly expense reports.
+The Smart Receipts (iPhone and Android) allows you to take photos, create .pdf’s and monthly expense reports.
 Valuable for anyone who travels significantly for work, self-employment, or charitable purposes.

 Have trouble calculating those pesky tips?
-TipCalculator takes some of the stress off.
+TipCalculator (Android) takes some of the stress off.
+Simple – but highly useful.